 The revised plan by Bowles and Simpson reveals a familiar mix of revenue collected by cleansing the tax code of deductions, cutting agency budgets and curbing the growth of Social Security and Medicare.

 Bowles and Simpson would add $2.5 trillion in new deficit cuts over 2014-2023 on top of about $2.7 trillion estimated to have already been enacted through cuts to agency budgets and January’s tax increase on wealthier earners.
-It assumes $1.2 trillion in across-the-board spending cuts imposed for the failure of Washington to replace them are repealed.
+It assumes $1.

 The revised blueprint arrives as Washington is familiarly gridlocked over the budget.
 January’s tax deal has stiffened GOP resolve against further tax increases.
 Obama’s recently unveiled plan for lower inflation increases for Social Security recipients -- an idea embraced by Bowles and Simpson -- has landed with a thud among most Democrats.